constant-flow/raspberry-pack/Readme.md

 ![CLI](assets/example-cli.png)

-# What is is good for?
+# What is good for?

 - Raspberry-Packs bundle a specific setup you want to clone/roll out on multiple devices or you want to share with friends or the internet
 - It installs packages, runs scripts, setup services on your Raspberry Pi similar to a configured image